ryan-ccccc/ryan-c/ArduinoProject.md

 That made problems easier to locate.
 I could tell whether an issue came from the physical input, Arduino code, serial connection, or game code.

 If I continued the project, I would build a case around the Arduino and joystick so it works more like a real controller and the wires are protected.

+A joystick input could be useful for controlling something that needs simple directional movement, such as a robot, game controller, or camera system.
+For a real use, I would need to make the wiring more permanent, protect the Arduino and joystick inside a case, and make sure the controls respond consistently.

+If I kept developing the idea, I would rely most on debugging.
+This project had several connected parts, so testing the joystick, Serial output, website connection, and game separately helped me figure out where problems were coming from.

+## Peer Support

+One classmate needed help getting their website started on GitHub.
+I showed them how I had set up my own website and helped them get the basic page working.
+Explaining my process to someone else made me look at my own website differently and gave me ideas for how I could organize and improve my Innovator Journal.